lb3361/gigatron-rom/Docs/vCPU7.md

 | ------ | -------- | -------| -------
 | RESET  | private  | n/a    | Soft reset

-**History:** This instruction was implemented to shorten the reset sequence at address `0x1f0` which used to be `LDI(SYS_Reset_88);STW(sysFn);SYS(88)` (six bytes) and is now only two bytes long.
-This frees locations `0x1f2-0x1f5` which now contain values formerly held in nonpublic locations of page zero (`entropy+2`, `ledTimer`).
-The public variable `ledTempo` has also been displaced there under the name `ledTempo_v7` to make space for the displaced `vTmp`.
-Old programs can still safely write into the old `ledTempo` location, but anything they write will be overwritten whenever an opcode uses the scratch location `vTmp`.
-Note that the public variable `ledState_v2`, which can in fact be used to stop the led sequence, is still in its usual place.
+This instruction was implemented to shorten the reset sequence at address `0x1f0` which used to be six bytes long and is now only two bytes long.
+The locations `0x1f2-0x1f5` can then be used for other purposes such as `vIrqCtx_v7` or `ledTempo_v7

+Variable `ledTempo` has been displaced to a new wlocation `ledTempo_v7` at address 0x1f3.
+The old location is now used by the private variable `vTmp` which is used as a scratch variable by the implementation of many vCPU instructions.
+This means that writing anything into the old `ledTempo` location is harmless but will be quickly overwritten by vCPU opcoded whose implementation uses `vTmp`.

+Some private system variables have also been changed to make space for two critical variables used by dev128k7.rom to separate the memory bank used for video output and the memory bank seen by the vCPU.
+The third byte of the entropy counter has been moved to address 0x1f2 and the led timer has been moved to address 0x1f4.
+Their former locations are now used to cache the control bits that should be used during video generation and during vcpu execution.
+Although overwriting these variables can crash the Gigatron, short of a bug, legacy programs are unlikely to write to these locations because anything written there used to be quickly overwritten by the gigatron firmware.

+Except for `ledTempo` discussed above, all other public system variables documented in `interface.json` remain at the same location and perform the same task.
+For instance, the recommended way to control the LEDs is to stop the sequencer by setting `ledState_v2` to a positive value (e.g. 1) and writing the desired led state into the low four bits of variable `xoutMask` (see program `BASIC/LEDS.gtb`).